+Some people claimed Gettis Lee ran afoul of Tampa bolita-gambling interests, and that a professional assassin did him in.
 Run by crime syndicates, the lottery-like game had spread from Cuba to Ybor City in the 1880s.
 Gamblers could buy tickets from grocery stores, newspaper delivery men and even some taxi drivers.

 Longtime resident Lamar Parrish, who did business with Lee, said he never saw Lee sell bolita tickets.
 But other residents remember Lee selling tickets, which meant he would have had to give a cut to the game organizers.